nkorsakov-tw/qa.md/test-plan.md

 - Open the Sold articles Report.
 - Check the values.
 - Switch between different timeframes and observe how the data changes.
+- Create new orders and trace how the data changes.
 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.